rapka/polemics-md/openai-board-ea.md

 ![Logos of OpenAI and Effective Ventures combined to create "OpenAI Ventures"](images/openai-board-ea/openai-ventures-logos-square.png)

-In the week leading up to Sam Altman's [surprise firing](https://www.theverge.com/2023/11/17/23965982/openai-ceo-sam-altman-fired) from his job as OpenAI's CEO, VentureBeat published an [article](https://venturebeat.com/ai/openais-six-member-board-will-decide-when-weve-attained-agi/) that explored the company's unusual corporate structure.
-The article included a statement from an OpenAI spokesperson:
+In the week leading up to Sam Altman's [surprise firing](https://www.theverge.com/2023/11/17/23965982/openai-ceo-sam-altman-fired) from his job as OpenAI's CEO, VentureBeat published an [article](https://venturebeat.com/ai/openais-six-member-board-will-decide-when-weve-attained-agi/)  exploring the company's unusual corporate structure.
+This article included a statement from an OpenAI spokesperson:
 > The OpenAI spokesperson said that “None of our board members are effective altruists,” adding that “non-employee board members are not effective altruists; their interactions with the EA community are focused on topics related to AI safety or to offer the perspective of someone not closely involved in the group.”

 ![Tyler, The Creator accusing someone of dishonesty](images/openai-board-ea/tyler-lie.gif)